 - Maximum of 100 points

+- Proposal must receive a minimum of 80 points to be considered for funding

-- Minimum of 80 points to be considered
+- Minimum of 60 points to be considered for priority points

-- 30 priority points may be awarded
+- Up to 30 priority points may be awarded

+- In order to be eligible for any priority points, proposals must be submitted as a joint application between at least one LEA receiving funds under Title I Part A and at least one public or private community organization.

+- Proposals will be evaluated on:

 - 1. Need for the project (25 points)

 - 2. Quality (20 points)

-- 3. Capacity (20 points)
+- 3. Capacity (15 points)

-- 4. Sustainability (20 points)
+- 4. Evaluation (15 points)

-- 5. Evaluation (15 points)
+- 5. Sustainability (25 points)